GhostWomen07/dailyUpdate/Day-Goal.md

 # 10/10/22
-1. Revise all complete (routing tak) bookself from starting
+1. Revise all complete (routing tak) bookself from starting -> Fetching
+   -> Authentication
-2. also revise <del>usereducer, usecallback,</del> usestate, useeffect
+3. also revise <del>usereducer, usecallback, usestate,</del> useeffect
-3. solve one problem of leet code given by nikhil
+4. solve one problem of leet code given by nikhil
-4. start class component side by side
+5. start class component side by side